Danct12/linux-deploy-in-daily-use/log.md

 I'll be my own maintainer! :D

 Pushing the new commit now, will make another commit when I did something new.

+FYI, this was all done on my desktop PC with 8 GB of RAM and i7-6700k.